Fireworks Guide: Indoor Fireworks

 These packs – there are now several on the market – contain a variety of small effects which you would ignite on an old plate or tin lid and gather around to watch.

 The favourite is usually the growing snake effect (to a younger mind, it looks like a poo!) and there’s also a selection of various coloured flames.
 This video will show you a complete pack in all its glory:

 Availability is good all year round for these packs which can be found online and in specialist firework shops.
 Some toy shops also stock them.
 Expect to pay £8 to £12 per pack.

 Cake and ice fountains

 Widely available online and from firework shops, expect to pay around £3 to £5 for a pack of three or four ice fountains if buying in small quantities.
-Quite considerable discounts are available for bulk purchasers such as restuarants.
-You can also get plastic clips to enable them to be attached to a bottle neck too, making them popular in night clubs.
+Quite considerable discounts are available for bulk purchasers such as restaurants.
+You can also get plastic clips to attach them to a bottle neck too, making them popular in night clubs.

 In addition to standard fountains, you can also buy a wide variety of novelty variations.
 These include ice fountains with numbers on them (for birthdays and anniversaries), larger or smaller versions, and even ones that play tunes when lit.

 I have a separate guide to these, and how to use them, which you can read here: Ice fountains for cakes.

 My favourite indoor firework for birthdays without a doubt is the fold-out musical flower.
 Largely because it’s so, so naff it comes out the other side and creates so much hilarity.